nic-dgl104-winter-2024/rrj-aditivatish/README.md

 # Week 9

-# Community Code Project Repo
+# COMMUNITY CODE PROJECT REPO

 ## Task to Read :
 https://opensource.guide/how-to-contribute/
 The Open Source Guide on how to contribute offers a comprehensive overview for individuals looking to engage in open source projects.
 It serves as a roadmap for newcomers, detailing steps from finding suitable projects to understanding contribution etiquette.
 The guide emphasizes the importance of effective communication and collaboration within open source communities, providing valuable insights and resources to facilitate meaningful contributions.
 Whether navigating codebases or engaging in discussions, this resource equips aspiring contributors with the knowledge and tools necessary to participate effectively in the open source ecosystem.

-## Activity 3:Find Potential Projects to Contribute to
+## Activity 3:FIND POTENTIAL PROJECTS TO CONTRIBUTE TO
 In this part, I learned that contributing to open source can be a rewarding way to learn, teach, and build experience in just about any coding or documenting skills, bug fixes, or community support.
 We are given four different platforms, like Good First Issue, Github, Up for Grabs, and CodeTriage.
 I checked all the websites, but i decided to use github as, since day 1 of my college, i have been using github to submit my coding assignments.
 I am more familiar with it, and i was unaware of the GitHub Explore, GitHub Topics, GitHub Collections, GitHub Trending in github.
 In this feature, we can see other community projects and we can also participate in them.
 Furthermore,  we can filter the projects according to the language.
 I selected Javascript for my Community Code Project because i am studying this cource this semester, and i will get better understanding of lanhuage, how it work?
 What kind of projects people are doing in the feild? and more into it.

 ## 1st